Introduction to Data Warehouse Design

 - OLTP – Online Transactional Processing

 - Requirement gathering is one phase in data warehouse design.
 It needs to determine the criteria and implement them successfully.
-There will be two strategies used for data warehouse design one is called the business and another one is called technical.
+Thus, there will be two strategies used for data warehouse design: the business, and the technical.

 - The business strategy focuses on the long-term business view and helps to increase the profit for growth.
 The technical strategy requirement is based on user reporting, analysis, hardware selection, development method, testing technique, implementation environment, and user training.